 The gold-standard method for HCP impurity analysis in biologics is ELISA.
 The advantages of ELISA include high sensitivity towards specific HCPs, simple and easy assay handling, short analysis time, and high sample capacity since you can analyze many samples simultaneously.
 Generic ELISAs are thus an adequate, semi-quantitative method to approximate the impurity level in the early processes [1, 4].

-However, generic anti-HCP ELISAs can be scarcely available when using uncommon expression systems originating from, e.g., plants or insects.
+However, generic anti-HCP ELISAs can be scarcely available when using unique expression systems originating from, e.g., plants or insects.
 Such systems typically require the development of a platform assay to suit the specific cell line.
-Alternatively, a process-specific ELISA that covers all potential impurities in the biologic’s manufacturing process and final DS.
+Alternatively, a process-specific ELISA covers all potential impurities in the biologic manufacturing process and final DS.

-The process of developing a platform assay includes many optimization steps such as antibody production and characterization and ELISA development and validation.
-Unfortunately, several issues can arise in these steps: Low antibody sensitivity or affinity, cross-reactivity or unspecific binding, high background signals, etc.
+Developing a platform assay includes many optimization steps such as antibody production and characterization and ELISA development and validation.
+Unfortunately, several issues can arise during these steps: Low antibody sensitivity or affinity, cross-reactivity or unspecific binding, high background signals, etc.

 A significant disadvantage of the platform and process-specific ELISA development is that it is time-consuming and may typically take at least a year.
 Also, it is not a one-time process: Once you use up the polyclonal antibody batches, new batches must be tested and validated.
-If these are unsuccessful, one would have to start again with antibody production [1-4].
+If these are unsuccessful, one must start with antibody production again [1-4].

 Alternative to the development of a process-specific ELISA

-As mentioned, there are other approaches available to analyze HCPs in your biologics.
+As mentioned, other approaches are available to analyze HCPs in your biologics.
 The LC-MS method works independently of antibodies.
 It is therefore not as vulnerable to purification or manufacturing process changes that may require new antibody production.

-For LC-MS HCP impurity analysis, the drug sample is prepared for analysis by digesting proteins that include HCPs and drug substance proteins.
-Then follows the first sample preparation steps, where Intact protein standards are added.
+The drug sample is prepared for analysis by digesting HCPs and drug substance proteins for LC-MS HCP impurity analysis.
+Then follows the first sample preparation steps, with adding intact protein standards.
 These standards act as quality controls and measures for the absolute quantification of unknown HCPs.
 After sample digestion, an ultra-sensitive LC-MS instrument analyzes the peptides, and a scientist searches the resulting data against databases of sequenced proteins to identify individual HCPs .

 An advantage of the LC-MS approach is that it does not only provide the overall HCP impurity levels.
 The method also quantifies individual HCP impurity levels and gives detailed information about specific HCPs.
-E.g name, accession number, pI, and molecular weight.
-The data makes it more simple for manufacturers to optimize purification steps and improve the purity of the DS.
-LC-MS can therefore act as a quality tool to monitor batch-to-batch differences and control drug purity and efficacy .
+E.g., name, accession number, pI, and molecular weight.
+The data makes it simpler for manufacturers to optimize purification steps and improve the purity of the DS.
+LC-MS can act as a quality tool to monitor batch-to-batch differences and control drug purity and efficacy .